ar2thur/swe-3313-fall-2025-team-05/technical-design/README.md

 3. Verify the sumbitted password with `User.password_hash`
 4. If valid, store the user's identity and role in session.

 ## H.4 Authorization Design (Control What Actions a User Can Perform)
+Once authenticated, authorization is enforced at two levels:
+1. Route-Level authorization (role-based)
+2. Data-Level authorization (ownership checks on entities, such as carts)

+- Regular users will be redirected or receive 403 Forbidden when trying to hit admin-only endpoints.
+- Even if a route is accessible to all authenticated users, we still need to restrict access to specific database rows.
+Example: a user should only see their own shopping cart unless they are an admin.

 <a id="i"></a>